 Use a password manager with auto-fill

 Password managers that auto-fill passwords keep track of which sites those passwords belong to.
 While it’s easy for a human to be tricked by fake login pages, password managers are not tricked in the same way.
 If you use a password manager (including the built-in password manager in your browser), and it refuses to auto-fill a password, you should hesitate and double check the site you’re on.
 Better yet, use randomly generated passwords so that you are forced to rely on auto-fill, and less likely to type your password into a fake login page.

 Verify Emails with Senders

-Open Suspicious Documents in an Online Document Reader
+Open Suspicious Documents in Google Drive

-Any file or link that you upload to a public website, such as VirusTotal or Google Docs, can be viewed by anyone working for that company, or possibly anyone with access to that website.
+Any file or link that you upload to a public website, such as VirusTotal or Google Drive, can be viewed by anyone working for that company, or possibly anyone with access to that website.
 If the information contained in the file is sensitive or privileged communications, you may want to consider an alternative.

 Be Careful of Emailed Instructions

 Some phishing emails claim to be from a computer support department or technology company and ask you to reply with your passwords, or to allow a “computer repair person” remote access to your computer, or to disable some security feature on your device.
 The email might give a purported explanation of why this is necessary, by claiming, for example, that your email box is full or that your computer has been hacked.
 Unfortunately, obeying these fraudulent instructions can be bad for your security.
 Be especially careful before giving anyone technical data or following technical instructions unless you can be absolutely certain that the request's source is genuine.